How to restrict users from creating Goals within a specific time period?

 Under the General category click on “Show Advance Options”.

-Enable the “Restrict Goal to specific timeframe” toggle and set the days for restricting the Profit Users to create Goals.
+Under the Goal Cadence, enable the “Restrict Goal to specific timeframe” toggle and set the days for restricting the Profit Users to create Goals.

 For instance, if we set 10 days for the Window Starts, the Profit User can start 10 days before the new Quarter to create a new Goal.
 Also at the same time, if we set 20 days for the Window Ends, the Profit User can’t create new Goals after 20 days from the beginning of a New Quarter.